What is a service line and who owns it?

 I received a letter saying I have an unknown service line, what does that mean?

-If you have received such a letter, it has been determined that we do not have sufficient information about the service line material that delivers water to your property at this time.
 This does not mean that we believe your service line is made of lead, but rather records do not exist, or have not been located yet, that confirm its material.
 We will continue efforts to identify and verify every service line throughout our entire water distribution system and update the inventory as data is collected.
 View the City of Melbourne's service line inventory map.

 Galvanized service lines are steel pipes that have been dipped in a protective zinc coating to prevent corrosion and rust.
 Galvanized piping was commonly installed in older homes and was used as an alternative to lead pipes for water supply lines.